FAIRplus/the-fair-cookbook/content/recipes/interoperability/identifier-mapping_matched.md

 **"Identifiers are used to tag, identify, find and retrieve entities which are part of a collection or a resource maintained by some organization. "**
 ```

-To satisfy the Findability criteria F1, organisations must create identifier (URL_TO_INSERT_TERM_3567 https://fairsharing.org/search?recordType=identifier_schema) s for the concepts within their database (URL_TO_INSERT_TERM_3565 https://fairsharing.org/search?fairsharingRegistry=Database) .
-This generates locally unique identifier (URL_TO_INSERT_TERM_3568 https://fairsharing.org/search?recordType=identifier_schema) s which can in turn be transformed into globally unique identifier (URL_TO_INSERT_TERM_3569 https://fairsharing.org/search?recordType=identifier_schema) s using namespaces for which the database (URL_TO_INSERT_TERM_3566 https://fairsharing.org/search?fairsharingRegistry=Database)  organisation are the `authority`.
+To satisfy the Findability criteria F1, organisations must create identifiers for the concepts within their database.
+This generates locally unique identifiers which can in turn be transformed into globally unique identifiers using namespaces for which the database organisation are the `authority`.

-Database (URL_TO_INSERT_TERM_3570 https://fairsharing.org/search?fairsharingRegistry=Database) s often contain data that exists in, or is closely related to, the content of other database (URL_TO_INSERT_TERM_3571 https://fairsharing.org/search?fairsharingRegistry=Database) s.
-For example, the genome database (URL_TO_INSERT_TERM_3572 https://fairsharing.org/search?fairsharingRegistry=Database)  [Ensembl](http://ensembl.org/) contains data about genes that are related to entries in database (URL_TO_INSERT_TERM_3573 https://fairsharing.org/search?fairsharingRegistry=Database) s such as HUGO Gene Nomenclature Committee (URL_TO_INSERT_RECORD-NAME_3583 https://fairsharing.org/FAIRsharing.29we0s)  (https://www.genenames.org/) or [NCBI Gene (URL_TO_INSERT_RECORD-NAME_3582 https://fairsharing.org/FAIRsharing.5h3maw) ](https://www.ncbi.nlm.nih.gov/gene/); or a database (URL_TO_INSERT_TERM_3574 https://fairsharing.org/search?fairsharingRegistry=Database)  about drugs, e.g. [DrugBank](https://drugbank.com/), often contains details of the chemical substance that forms the drug which are also contained in chemical database (URL_TO_INSERT_TERM_3575 https://fairsharing.org/search?fairsharingRegistry=Database) s such as [ChEBI](https://www.ebi.ac.uk/chebi/) or [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
-This results in a large number of unique identifier (URL_TO_INSERT_TERM_3579 https://fairsharing.org/search?recordType=identifier_schema) s notionally for the same concept.
-This large number of identifier (URL_TO_INSERT_TERM_3580 https://fairsharing.org/search?recordType=identifier_schema) s for the same concept prevents interoperability of the data, since additional knowledge is needed to know which identifier (URL_TO_INSERT_TERM_3581 https://fairsharing.org/search?recordType=identifier_schema) s represent the same concept from different database (URL_TO_INSERT_TERM_3576 https://fairsharing.org/search?fairsharingRegistry=Database) s.
-However, the database (URL_TO_INSERT_TERM_3577 https://fairsharing.org/search?fairsharingRegistry=Database) s often contain `cross-reference` links to other database (URL_TO_INSERT_TERM_3578 https://fairsharing.org/search?fairsharingRegistry=Database) s to represent these `equivalences`.
+Databases often contain data that exists in, or is closely related to, the content of other databases.
+For example, the genome database [Ensembl](http://ensembl.org/) contains data about genes that are related to entries in databases such as HUGO Gene Nomenclature Committee (URL_TO_INSERT_RECORD-NAME_1839 https://fairsharing.org/FAIRsharing.29we0s)  (https://www.genenames.org/) or [NCBI Gene (URL_TO_INSERT_RECORD-NAME_1838 https://fairsharing.org/FAIRsharing.5h3maw) ](https://www.ncbi.nlm.nih.gov/gene/); or a database about drugs, e.g. [DrugBank](https://drugbank.com/), often contains details of the chemical substance that forms the drug which are also contained in chemical databases such as [ChEBI](https://www.ebi.ac.uk/chebi/) or [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
+This results in a large number of unique identifiers notionally for the same concept.
+This large number of identifiers for the same concept prevents interoperability of the data, since additional knowledge is needed to know which identifiers represent the same concept from different databases.
+However, the databases often contain `cross-reference` links to other databases to represent these `equivalences`.

-The need for each database (URL_TO_INSERT_TERM_3584 https://fairsharing.org/search?fairsharingRegistry=Database)  to mint their own identifier (URL_TO_INSERT_TERM_3587 https://fairsharing.org/search?recordType=identifier_schema)  is a result of each taking a different perspective on the concept.
-For example, a chemical database (URL_TO_INSERT_TERM_3585 https://fairsharing.org/search?fairsharingRegistry=Database)  will distinguish between different salt forms of the chemical whereas a drug database (URL_TO_INSERT_TERM_3586 https://fairsharing.org/search?fairsharingRegistry=Database)  may not contain this differentiation.
+The need for each database to mint their own identifier is a result of each taking a different perspective on the concept.
+For example, a chemical database will distinguish between different salt forms of the chemical whereas a drug database may not contain this differentiation.
 These differences in perspective are driven by the goal of the databse in terms of the data that they store.
 The interlinking of these data items can affect the reuse of the data in applications.
 As such, the declaration of cross-references should be done in a way that allows others to understand the nature of the equivalence declared, and therefore determine if it is appropriate for their use (see {footcite}`batchelor_scientific_nodate` for more details).

-While the minting of identifier (URL_TO_INSERT_TERM_3592 https://fairsharing.org/search?recordType=identifier_schema) s is often done in isolation of other organisations,  there are instances of database (URL_TO_INSERT_TERM_3588 https://fairsharing.org/search?fairsharingRegistry=Database) s who reuse identifier (URL_TO_INSERT_TERM_3593 https://fairsharing.org/search?recordType=identifier_schema) s from a well known community database (URL_TO_INSERT_TERM_3589 https://fairsharing.org/search?fairsharingRegistry=Database) .
-For example, the [Human Protein Atlas](https://www.proteinatlas.org/) database (URL_TO_INSERT_TERM_3590 https://fairsharing.org/search?fairsharingRegistry=Database)  reuses [Ensembl](https://www.ensembl.org/) identifier (URL_TO_INSERT_TERM_3594 https://fairsharing.org/search?recordType=identifier_schema) s for their data records.
-In these cases there is no need to map (URL_TO_INSERT_RECORD-NAME_3600 https://fairsharing.org/FAIRsharing.53edcc)  between the data instances in the two database (URL_TO_INSERT_TERM_3591 https://fairsharing.org/search?fairsharingRegistry=Database) s, the data is already connected through the common identifier (URL_TO_INSERT_TERM_3595 https://fairsharing.org/search?recordType=identifier_schema) .
-However, this means that the Human Protein (URL_TO_INSERT_RECORD-ABBREV_3599 https://fairsharing.org/FAIRsharing.rtndct)  Atlas (URL_TO_INSERT_RECORD-NAME_3597 https://fairsharing.org/FAIRsharing.j0t0pe)  must ensure that their definition of the concept is exactly aligned with the Ensembl (URL_TO_INSERT_RECORD-NAME_3598 https://fairsharing.org/FAIRsharing.fx0mw7)  identifier (URL_TO_INSERT_TERM_3596 https://fairsharing.org/search?recordType=identifier_schema)  for **all** application uses.
+While the minting of identifiers is often done in isolation of other organisations,  there are instances of databases who reuse identifiers from a well known community database.
+For example, the [Human Protein Atlas](https://www.proteinatlas.org/) database reuses [Ensembl](https://www.ensembl.org/) identifiers for their data records.
+In these cases there is no need to map (URL_TO_INSERT_RECORD-NAME_1843 https://fairsharing.org/FAIRsharing.53edcc)  between the data instances in the two databases, the data is already connected through the common identifier.
+However, this means that the Human Protein (URL_TO_INSERT_RECORD-ABBREV_1842 https://fairsharing.org/FAIRsharing.rtndct)  Atlas (URL_TO_INSERT_RECORD-NAME_1840 https://fairsharing.org/FAIRsharing.j0t0pe)  must ensure that their definition of the concept is exactly aligned with the Ensembl (URL_TO_INSERT_RECORD-NAME_1841 https://fairsharing.org/FAIRsharing.fx0mw7)  identifier for **all** application uses.

 ## Identifier Equivalences

-Identifier (URL_TO_INSERT_TERM_3601 https://fairsharing.org/search?recordType=identifier_schema)  equivalences can come about in several ways and capture different forms of relationship as presented in [Mappings](#Mappings).
+Identifier equivalences can come about in several ways and capture different forms of relationship as presented in [Mappings](#Mappings).
-For example, a database (URL_TO_INSERT_TERM_3602 https://fairsharing.org/search?fairsharingRegistry=Database)  may declare that their record is the same as an entry in another because they share the same name, or they may declare it based on a common representation (gene sequence or InChI (URL_TO_INSERT_RECORD-ABBREV_3603 https://fairsharing.org/FAIRsharing.ddk9t9) ).
+For example, a database may declare that their record is the same as an entry in another because they share the same name, or they may declare it based on a common representation (gene sequence or InChI (URL_TO_INSERT_RECORD-ABBREV_1844 https://fairsharing.org/FAIRsharing.ddk9t9) ).
 To support reuse of the data, the `provenance` of the cross-references needs to be made explicit.

 Depending on the nature of the data, there are different ways that equivalences can be computed.

 Some elements to take into consideration are:

-1. a **mapping predicate** taken from a well known ontology (URL_TO_INSERT_TERM_3604 https://fairsharing.org/search?recordType=terminology_artefact) , e.g. `owl:sameAs` or `skos:narrower`.
+1. a **mapping predicate** taken from a well known ontology, e.g. `owl:sameAs` or `skos:narrower`.
-2. the **evidence** behind the equivalence claims, e.g. a similarity score or the property on which the equivalence is based such as InChI (URL_TO_INSERT_RECORD-ABBREV_3605 https://fairsharing.org/FAIRsharing.ddk9t9)  Key for chemicals.
+2. the **evidence** behind the equivalence claims, e.g. a similarity score or the property on which the equivalence is based such as InChI (URL_TO_INSERT_RECORD-ABBREV_1845 https://fairsharing.org/FAIRsharing.ddk9t9)  Key for chemicals.
-1. **audit trail informat (URL_TO_INSERT_TERM_3606 https://fairsharing.org/search?recordType=model_and_format) ion**, i.e. who, what, when, e.g. `agent X using mapping tool Y on YYYY-MM-DD`.
-PROV-O (URL_TO_INSERT_RECORD-ABBREV_3608 https://fairsharing.org/FAIRsharing.2rm2b3)  ontology (URL_TO_INSERT_TERM_3607 https://fairsharing.org/search?recordType=terminology_artefact)  could be used to support such statements.
+1. **audit trail information**, i.e. who, what, when, e.g. `agent X using mapping tool Y on YYYY-MM-DD`.
+PROV-O (URL_TO_INSERT_RECORD-ABBREV_1846 https://fairsharing.org/FAIRsharing.2rm2b3)  ontology could be used to support such statements.

 ## Exchanging Identifier Mappings

-There are several file format (URL_TO_INSERT_TERM_3609 https://fairsharing.org/search?recordType=model_and_format)  for exchanging identifier (URL_TO_INSERT_TERM_3610 https://fairsharing.org/search?recordType=identifier_schema)  equivalences.
+There are several file format for exchanging identifier equivalences.
- We will discuss the most widely used format (URL_TO_INSERT_TERM_3612 https://fairsharing.org/search?recordType=model_and_format) s and demonstrate them with a sample of data derived from [ChEMBL](https://www.ebi.ac.uk/chembl/) which provides cross-reference equivalences for two records in the ChEMBL (URL_TO_INSERT_RECORD-NAME_3613 https://fairsharing.org/FAIRsharing.m3jtpg)  database (URL_TO_INSERT_TERM_3611 https://fairsharing.org/search?fairsharingRegistry=Database)  to UniProt proteins.
+ We will discuss the most widely used formats and demonstrate them with a sample of data derived from [ChEMBL](https://www.ebi.ac.uk/chembl/) which provides cross-reference equivalences for two records in the ChEMBL (URL_TO_INSERT_RECORD-NAME_1847 https://fairsharing.org/FAIRsharing.m3jtpg)  database to UniProt proteins.

 ### Using Text File

-The simplest way to exchange equivalences is in a simple text file, which could be structured as a tab-separated-value (TSV (URL_TO_INSERT_RECORD-ABBREV_3615 https://fairsharing.org/FAIRsharing.a978c9) ) file.
+The simplest way to exchange equivalences is in a simple text file, which could be structured as a tab-separated-value (TSV (URL_TO_INSERT_RECORD-ABBREV_1848 https://fairsharing.org/FAIRsharing.a978c9) ) file.
 Such a file usually consists of two columns, one per dataset, and each row represents an equivalence declaration.
-The interpretation is that the two identifier (URL_TO_INSERT_TERM_3614 https://fairsharing.org/search?recordType=identifier_schema) s on the same row are equivalent in some way.
+The interpretation is that the two identifiers on the same row are equivalent in some way.
 These files tend to carry little to no metadata about the mappings, i.e. the mechanism by which the mapping was derived is not given, nor are details of the version of the datasets that were linked.

-The following example shows the mapping equivalences between ChEMBL (URL_TO_INSERT_RECORD-NAME_3616 https://fairsharing.org/FAIRsharing.m3jtpg)  target components (proteins) and UniProt proteins.
+The following example shows the mapping equivalences between ChEMBL (URL_TO_INSERT_RECORD-NAME_1849 https://fairsharing.org/FAIRsharing.m3jtpg)  target components (proteins) and UniProt proteins.

 ```bash
 ChEMBL_Target_Component	UniProt